alonzoc1/planet-reborn/README.md

-# planet-reborn
+# Planet Reborn - CS583 Game Programming
-Our group project for CS 583, made with Unity
+Our group project for CS 583, made with Unity.

 Branching away from the main to test some features.
 I highly recommend that any changes made here should NOT be pushed into the main branch.